syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Summaries.md

 {% highlight c# %}
 //Specifies group sort order behavior when adding SortColumnDescriptor to GroupedColumns. this.gridGroupingControl1.TableDescriptor.GroupedColumns.Clear();
-SortColumnDescriptor gsd = new SortColumnDescriptor("ShipCountry");
+SortColumnDescriptor sortColumnDescriptor = new SortColumnDescriptor("ShipCountry");

-//Specifies a summary name and the property (values will be determined using reflection). gsd.SetGroupSummarySortOrder(summaryColumn1.GetSummaryDescriptorName(), "Average");
+//Specifies a summary name and the property (values will be determined using reflection). sortColumnDescriptor.SetGroupSummarySortOrder(summaryColumn1.GetSummaryDescriptorName(), "Average");

-this.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(gsd);
+this.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(sortColumnDescriptor);
 {% endhighlight %}
 {% highlight vb %}
 'Specifies group sort order behavior when adding SortColumnDescriptor to GroupedColumns.
 Me.gridGroupingControl1.TableDescriptor.GroupedColumns.Clear()
-Dim gsd As New SortColumnDescriptor("ShipCountry")
+Dim sortColumnDescriptor As New SortColumnDescriptor("ShipCountry")

-'Specifies a summary name and the property (values will be determined using reflection). gsd.SetGroupSummarySortOrder(summaryColumn1.GetSummaryDescriptorName(), "Average")
+'Specifies a summary name and the property (values will be determined using reflection). sortColumnDescriptor.SetGroupSummarySortOrder(summaryColumn1.GetSummaryDescriptorName(), "Average")

-Me.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(gsd)
+Me.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(sortColumnDescriptor)
 {% endhighlight %}
 {% endtabs %}